jensengbg-christian-mosciatti/Menu-Fixed-on-Top/README.md

 # Menu Fixed on Top
  HTML and CSS training.
-Fix the menu to the to of the page
+Fix the menu to the top of the page